impulse-ml/impulse-ml-recommender-php-documentation/5_api_training_the_model.md

 $trainer->train();
 ```

-Note that training time may take very long when your database is really large.
-It can be optimised by
+Note that training time may take very long when your dataset is really large.
+It can be optimised
+more or less by
 choosing more accurate "learningRate" and "iterations" parameters.